MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 Are we there yet?
 No, so if you have to use the bathroom we can make a quick stop now.

+(You can use your current working folder, all deployments have at least one Grafana dashboard)

 * * *

 ### 1).
 How Grafana Looks for Datasources